Call for research projects ExposUM 2023: The emerging exposome

 Expenses and total amount

-Partners from outside the consortium will only be able to receive funding via invoicing for services (funds remaining managed by the applicant's research unit).
+Partners outside the consortium will only be able to receive funding through the invoicing of services (the funds will continue to be managed by the project leader's research unit).

 Calendar